-There are a number of ways to undo your work in the ink layer of Paper.
+There are a number of ways to undo your work in Paper.

-1. You can undo or rewind a drawing by tapping on the back and forth buttons top-left of the tool tray.
-You can move back and forth through the stages of undo and decide where you want to resume working.
+- You can undo or rewind a drawing by tapping on the back and forth buttons top-right of the canvas.
+You can move back and forth through the stages of undo and decide where you want to resume working

-2. A double-tap with two fingers will produce a quick single rewind.
+- A double-tap with two fingers will produce a quick single rewind

-3. If you’ve used a previous version of Paper you can replicate the old rewind experience by tapping once with two fingers and then rewinding anywhere on the screen.
-You’ll find that the new rewind interface is more responsive than the old one.
+- If you’ve used a previous version of Paper you can replicate the old rewind experience by tapping once with two fingers and then rewinding anywhere on the screen.

-To use zoom in Paper, make sure you are in the full-screen drawing view; then, place two fingers on the screen and spread them in a reverse-pinching gesture.
-You can pan around your idea by placing two fingers on the screen drag them across the surface.
+To use zoom in Paper, place two fingers on the screen and spread them in an open pinch gesture.
+You can pan around your idea by placing two fingers on the screen dragging them across the surface.
 Pinch to exit zoom.